studiowebux/webux-server/README.md

 This module allows to start a NodeJS server using http or https,
 you have to specify an app, a custom logger (if you have one) and some options.

+you can use either HTTP or HTTPS, but not both simulteanously, if you want to redirect all the HTTP traffic to HTTPS, you should use a proxy.

 # Installation

 ```bash